Deuteronomy

 (4) Defeated King Sihon (Deuteronomy 2:24-37)

-Only in the last two places visited, does a war occur.
-They were walking along the valley of Arnon that separates Moab and the land of King Sihon.
-The Lord from the beginning told them that He has given Sihon the Amorite king of Hesbon into the Israelite’s hand.
-God would send a fear into their hearts (2:25).
+Only in the last two places they visited does a war occur.
+They were walking along the valley of Arnon, which separates Moab from the land of King Sihon.
+The Lord told them from the beginning that He had given Sihon, the Amorite king of Heshbon, into the Israelites’ hands.
+God would send fear into their hearts (2:25).

-They sent messengers to King Sihon requesting to safely pass through.
-They would not disturb the land and pay for food and water.
-God would pay for what they used.
-However, Sihon king of Heshbon hardened his heart and fought Israel.
-King Sihon lost the battle and so Israel rightfully occupied the land.
-Again, Israel was passive in this.
-She was just walking through a land.
-This is an often see situation whether it is here or in the Promised Land across the Jordan.
+They sent messengers to King Sihon, requesting safe passage, assuring him they would not disturb the land and would pay for food and water.
+God would cover what they used.
+However, Sihon, king of Heshbon, hardened his heart and fought Israel.
+Sihon lost the battle, and Israel rightfully occupied the land.
+Again, Israel was passive in this—they were just walking through the land.
+This is a common situation here or in the Promised Land across the Jordan.
 A few incidents like Jericho are exceptions.
-Most of the battles were provoked by others.
+Most battles were provoked by others.

 Hardening the heart

-Although we see that they safely passed through, we should note that the scriptures do tell us that God hardened the King of Sihon’s heart. ““But Sihon king of Heshbon was not willing for us to pass through his land; for the LORD your God hardened his spirit and made his heart obstinate, in order to deliver him into your hand, as he is today” (Deuteronomy 2:30).
+Although we see that they safely pass through, we should note that the scriptures tell us that God hardened the King of Sihon’s heart.
+“But Sihon king of Heshbon was not willing for us to pass through his land; for the LORD your God hardened his spirit and made his heart obstinate, in order to deliver him into your hand, as he is today” (Deuteronomy 2:30).
 We are meant to understand that God is intricately involved in our life affairs.
-Whether it involve a king or a little boy in a pasture.
-Remember how God appeared to Laban in a dream warning him not to harm Jacob?
+Whether it involves a king or a little boy in a pasture, remember how God appeared to Laban in a dream warning him not to harm Jacob?
 God is involved.

 God hardens a heart by withdrawing grace.
-Think what happens when the light is removed from the sky.
-What happens?
-Darkness creeps in.
-This is the same.
+Think about what happens when the light is taken away from the sky.
+What occurs?
+Darkness spreads in.
+This is similar.
 God is light and extends His mercy over His creation.
-He protects the living by extending His grace.
-If He were to withdraw His undeserved kindness, then the devil takes full hold of the person or country.
-Darkness moves in.
-God is not inputting evil as much as withdrawing His preserving grace.
+He protects the living by giving His grace.
+If He were to withdraw His undeserved kindness, then the devil gains full control of the person or nation.
+Darkness enters.

-This is difficult for some to accept because they believe that God owes us His grace and mercy.
-On the contrary, He only owes us judgment.
-When judgment is ready, He withdraws His grace.
-Note a few verses confirming this understanding below.
+God is not adding evil, but withdrawing His maintaining grace.
+This can be hard for some to accept because they believe that God owes us His grace and mercy.
+But actually, He only owes us judgment.
+When judgment comes, He withdraws His grace.
+See a few verses below that support this understanding.

 “Has God forgotten to be gracious?
 Or has He in anger withdrawn His compassion?
 [Selah” (Psalms 77:9).